sQUlearn/squlearn/docs/user_guide/executor.rst

 - **Qiskit Session handling:** Automatically manages the creation and handling of Qiskit sessions.
   If Sessions are time out, the Executor automatically creates a new session and re-executes the job.
+- **Automatic backend selection (IBM Quantum only):** The Executor class can automatically select the most suitable backend for the quantum job.
+The selection process is facilitated by the Mapomatic tool `[1]`_.
+  The Executor can be initialized with a list of backends, a Qiskit Runtime Service, or a Qiskit Session, and the most suitable backend is chosen automatically.
+The selection process can be set to two modes: ``"quality"`` and ``"speed"``.
+- **In-QPU parallelization (Qiskit only):** The Executor class supports QPU (Quantum Processing Unit) parallelization for Qiskit backends, enabling simultaneous measurements of the same quantum circuit on the quantum hardware by duplicating the circuit.

 Initialization of the Executor class
 ------------------------------------